 Free tutoring services are offered to students for most academic courses.
 Tutoring is provided by community members and peer tutors to fit both day and evening class schedules.
-Students desiring tutoring may schedule sessions with the tutor coordinator in the G-Building.
+Students desiring tutoring may schedule sessions with the tutor coordinator.

 Limited tutoring is available at the county centers.
 Interested students should contact the county center coordinator for more information.